MRtrix3/mrtrix3/docs/tips_and_tricks/external_modules.rst

 - **Stand-alone .cpp file**: a single C++ code file destined to be compiled into a binary executable should have the ``.cpp`` file extension, and be placed into the ``cmd/`` directory of the module.
-Execution of the ``build`` symbolic link in the module root directory should then detect the presence of this file, and generate an executable file in the corresponding ``bin/`` directory.
+Execution of the ``build`` script in the module root directory should then detect the presence of this file, and generate an executable file in the corresponding ``bin/`` directory.